symfony/symfony-docs/cookbook/event_dispatcher/event_listener.rst

 In a given subscriber, different methods can listen to the same event.
-The order in which methods are executed is defined by the ``priority`` parameter of each method (the higher the priority, the earlier the method is called).
+The order in which methods are executed is defined by the ``priority`` parameter of each method (the higher the priority the earlier the method is called).
 To learn more about event subscribers, read :doc:`/components/event_dispatcher/introduction`.

 The following example shows an event subscriber that defines several methods which